orestislampridis/X-SPELLS/README.md

 ## License

-MIT License for the Keras implementation of VAE code located in the lstm_vae directory. <br />
+MIT License for the source code in the lstm_vae directory. <br />
+BSD 2-Clause "Simplified" License for the source code in the lime directory. <br />
 Apache-2.0 License for the rest of the project.

 ## Citation